History of Washington University in St. Louis

 Although sanctioned as a university, Washington University functioned primarily as a night school located on 17th Street and Washington Avenue, in the heart of the bustling St. Louis Downtown.
 Once again plagued by the lack of resources, the university was forced to use public buildings.
-Classes began on October 22, 1854 at the Benton School building.
+Classes began on October 22, 1854, at the Benton School building.
 At first the university paid for the evening classes, but as their popularity grew, the bill was transferred to the St. Louis public schools.
 Eventually the board was able to secure funds for the construction of Academic Hall and a half dozen other buildings.
 Later the university divided into three departments; the Manual Training School, Smith Academy, and the Mary Institute.

 In 1867 the university opened the first private non-sectarian law school west of the Mississippi River.
+The law school was the first undergraduate division of the University to admit women and is believed to have been among the first law schools in the United States to do so.
+In 1869, Lemma Barkeloo and Phoebe Couzins enrolled.
+Barkeloo passed the Missouri bar examination during her first year and did not complete the program.
+Couzins continued her studies and became one of the first women in the country to earn a law degree, receiving her LL.B. in 1871.
+The inclusion of women did not become a consistent practice until 17 years later.
+The law school was advertised as The St. Louis Law School.

+In 1874, the general assembly granted diploma privilege to the university.
+When the legislature reintroduced a bar exam for all candidates in 1879, the law school catalog emphasized that the courts had ruled the diploma privilege still applied despite the new law.

+The Museum of Fine Arts, located at Locust and Nineteenth, was established in 1881.
+Crow donated the museum to both the University and the people of St. Louis as a memorial to his son.

 By 1882 the university had expanded to numerous departments, housed in buildings spread across downtown St. Louis.
 However, by the 1890s, the university was on the brink of financial collapse, until Robert Sommers Brookings, president of the Board of Trustees, undertook the task of rebuilding the universities finances, and acquiring land for a new campus.
 Brookings was instrumental in raising money for the university, since Eliot, the primary fundraiser for the university, had died.